 Graduating students are also encouraged to schedule a personalized student loan repayment counseling session with our financial aid staff.
 We will prepare a repayment guide specifically for you containing information regarding the loans you have borrowed while at STLCOP.
 Call (800) 278-5267, extension 4001, or email email@example.com to schedule your appointment.

 Click here for information on your federal student loan repayment options and loan forgiveness programs.

-Understanding Financial Aid TermsWhen you first set out on your journey to your financial aid destination, the course may seem unclear.
-Terms, acronyms, and phrases pop up without explanation.
-How can you chart a course when you don’t completely understand the signs along the way?
-The STLCOP Office of Financial Aid is here to help.
+Financial aid terms, acronyms, and phrases pop up without explanation and can be confusing when your new to the process.
+The Financial Aid Office is here to help.
 Not only do we work with families to develop individualized financial aid packages that provide the funds needed to help pay for college expenses, we are also happy to answer questions and help familiarize you with the financial aid process.

-- Because many types of financial aid are determined by and processed through the U.S. Department of Education, a good resource is the government’s Federal Student Aid Glossary.
+- Many types of financial aid are determined by and processed through the U.S. Department of Education, a good resource is the government’s Federal Student Aid Glossary.
 Terms and phrases commonly used on government forms and financial aid applications are covered in detail.

 - Another good glossary is available from FastWeb, an online resource that matches students to relevant scholarship opportunities and provides information about other types of financial aid.